vgharris3/predictiveInference/README.md

 # predictiveInference
-GitHub repo for development of predictiveInference tools in R
+GitHub repo for development of predictive Inference tools in R